runlevel5/kubernetes-cluster-libvirt-vagrant/README.md

-## Kubernetes Cluster with libvirt/kvm on Linux ppc64le
+## Kubernetes Cluster with libvirt/kvm

 Have you just picked up k8s?
+Well firstly you should look into `minikube` if you are after a simple one-node cluster for learning.

-Struggling to get minikube up running on Linux ppc64le?
-Well so am I. The support for Linux ppc64le is poor in k8s world so I code up a way to bring up a local k8s cluster with 1 master and 2 workers with libvirt/kvm.
-This cluster is intended for learning and local development.
-DO NOT use for production.
+If you fail to get minikube to work on your machine, you could set up a local cluster with libvirt.
+DO NOT USE it for production.

+This cluster consists of 1 master and 2 worker nodes that are configured with:

+* CRI: containerd
+* CNI: calico
+* SMI: none

 ### Prerequisites

-* POWER9-based workstation running Linux ppc64le (for example Raptor CS Blackbird running Fedora 32 PPC64LE)
+* Linux (amd64|ppc64le|arm64)
 * packer
 * vagrant
 * vagrant-libvirt